BestAnHongjun/VOC-Augmentation/README.md

 # VocAug
+It is difficult to find a script which can augment VOC-format dataset, especially the bbox.
+Or find a script need complex requirements so it is hard to use.
+Or, it is offline but not online so it need very very large disk volume.

-A transformer which can randomly augment VOC format dataset online.
+Here, is a simply transformer which can randomly augment VOC format dataset online!
+It can work with only numpy and cv2 packages!
 ### The highlight is,
 1) it augments both image and b-box!!!
 2) it only use cv2 & numpy, means it could be used simply without any other awful packages!!!